 Not taking things personally doesn’t mean that we limply navigate life, accepting lousy behavior, and becoming rugs for people to wipe their feet on.
 No, it is absolutely not about that.
 I am a red-headed, Irish, Leo, I will not be walked all over; it’s not in my nature.

 Instead, what would happen if I use my energy to solve a problem?
-Taking care of my own feelings and change my world, instead of wallowing in the opinions of someone I might not even like or respect.
+Taking care of my own feelings and working to change my world, instead of wallowing in the opinions of someone I might not even like or respect.
 The more I focus on what I can do, the more energized I often feel.
 Facing forward is the only way to move in the direction you want to head.

 When I was in Graduate School, I lived in a house with a woman and her boyfriend.
 We weren’t super close, but we were friendly when we saw each other.
 The woman, Sue, who owned the house, was in a problematic relationship with her boyfriend, Dan.
 I knew they were fighting, I didn’t realize how destructively they were fighting.
 This all came to a head one day while I was in my room studying.
 Hearing shouts and cries and things breaking, I ran out of my room, and Dan was beating Sue.
 It was traumatic for her and for me.
 Sue was bleeding, there was broken furniture, and I was stunned.